-Case update: need to establish connection between disability and “something” arising in consequence for s.15 claim
+Case update: need to establish a connection between disability and “something” arising in consequence for s.15 claim

 In 2016 iForce changed its working practices.
 As a result of these changes Ms Wood was required to move benches and “follow the work” as opposed to remaining at a fixed bench.
 Ms Wood refused to work at the benches located nearest the loading doors as she believed, albeit mistakenly, that it was colder, damper and draftier at those benches and the conditions would exacerbate her osteoarthritis. iForce’s extensive investigation identified that there was no material difference in relation to temperature, humidity or drafts throughout the entire warehouse.
 As a result of their investigation, and their view that Ms Wood’s refusal to move workbenches was unreasonable, iForce issued Ms Wood with a final written warning.